mmcvuur/mmcnet.dev/content/me/index.md

 - Cycling (road, gravel).
 - Walking in the forest.
 - Programming, mainly with Javascript these days.
-- Music (studying the works of W. A. Mozart at the moment).
+- Music, love metal and classical (studying the works of W. A. Mozart at the moment).
 - A cat person, cats rule.
+I want to live on planet cat.
 - Traveling, of course living here in Europe there is always someplace interesting to visit.

 ## Geek area